chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ### 10.2A.1 ioctl()

 Most drivers need - in addition to the ability to read and write the device - the ability to perform various types of hardware control via the device driver.
 Most devices can perform operations beyond simple data transfers; user space must often be able to request, for example, that the device lock its door, eject its media, report error information, change a baud rate, or self destruct.
-These operations are usually supported via the ioctl method, which implements the system call by the same name.
+These operations are usually supported via the **ioctl** method, which implements the system call by the same name.

-系统调用sys_ioctl()定义于fs/ioctl.c:
+系统调用```sys_ioctl()```定义于fs/ioctl.c:

 ```
 SYSCALL_DEFINE3(ioctl, unsigned int, fd, unsigned int, cmd, unsigned long, arg)